Laboratory Testing Services Manual - Guidelines for Specimen Shipping and Mailing

 - Exempt Patient Specimen A material that is known, or that can be reasonably expected to not pose an infectious health risk.
 Exempt patient specimens can be transported in a triple-layer packaging system similar to Category A or Category B specimens, without being subject to any further infectious substance regulations.
 The term “Exempt human specimen” or “Exempt animal specimen” must appear on the shipping package.

-- Category A: An infectious substance that is in a form that can cause permanent disability or a life-threatening or fatal disease in otherwise healthy humans or animals when exposure to it occurs.
+- Category A: An infectious substance that is in a form that can cause permanent disability or life-threatening or fatal disease in otherwise healthy humans or animals when exposure to it occurs.
 Correct shipping terms include:

 Category A Infectious Substances Affecting Humans, UN2814